Titans Radio | Tennessee Titans - TennesseeTitans.com

 Meet the Team

-On January 8, 2000, Mike called one of the greatest plays in NFL history, "The Music City Miracle", a last-second touchdown that gave the Tennessee Titans an improbable playoff win over the Buffalo Bills.
-ESPN named Titans Radio's description of the play as one of the 10 best radio calls in American sports history.
+But describing one play over 20 years ago made him famous.
+On January 8, 2000, Mike called one of the greatest plays in NFL history, "The Music City Miracle", a last-second touchdown that gave the Tennessee Titans a playoff win over the Buffalo Bills.
+ESPN named Titans Radio's description of the play as one of the ten best radio calls in American sports history.

-Mike also calls Tennessee state high school championship events as part of the Titans' relationship with the TSSAA, hosts shows on Sirius XM NFL Radio and has done play-by-play work for ESPN and the SEC Network.
-He is an in-demand emcee and speaker all over the Mid-South.
+As the Titans' Vice President of Broadcasting, Mike has a variety of duties outside of calling the Titans' games on Sundays.
+He hosts multiple Titans Radio shows, The Mike Vrabel Show and Titans All Access television programs, and the official Titans podcast known as The OTP.
+Mike also calls Tennessee state high school championship events as part of the Titans' relationship with the TSSAA, has hosted shows on Sirius XM NFL Radio and has done play-by-play work for ESPN and the SEC Network.
+He is an in-demand emcee, spokesman and speaker all over the Mid-South.

-Prior to his time with the Tennessee Titans, Mike worked for the legendary John Ward with the Vol Radio Network from 1987-98.
-He also hosted one of Tennessee's first daily sports talk shows from 1989-98 on WIVK-AM in Knoxville and covered University of Tennessee sports for WIVK-FM and WBIR-TV.
+After starting his broadcast career at WAGG-TV in Franklin at age 17, Mike worked for the legendary John Ward with the Vol Radio Network from 1987-98.
+He also hosted one of Tennessee's first daily sports talk shows from 1989-98 on WIVK Radio in Knoxville and covered University of Tennessee sports for both WIVK Radio and WBIR-TV.

 44 seasons as a football coach prepared Dave McGinnis for a job in 2017 that he never expected: Titans Radio gameday analyst.